 A self-directed IRA can buy gold and silver as long as the assets purchased meet IRS requirements.
 IRAs cannot invest in collectibles (including collectible coins).
 Precious metals add diversity to retirement portfolios.
 They protect themselves against market cycles and inflation.

+For those interested in learning more about investing in gold and silver, a Gold IRA rollovers guide can provide helpful information.
 A gold IRA can provide you with the tax benefits of a conventional retirement account, but you must comply with IRS regulations or risk fines and penalties.
 Buying physical gold to keep it in a retirement account can also be more expensive than investing in assets such as stocks, bonds or mutual funds.
 It's important to make sure you understand all the costs and expenses before buying physical gold to keep it in an IRA.
 A gold IRA is a self-directed retirement plan that allows you to invest in many different alternative assets.